14 Top-Rated Attractions & Things to Do in Sarasota, FL

 Address: 5401 Bay Shore Road, Sarasota, Florida

-Fronting Sarasota Bay, Marie Selby Botanical Gardens is a beautiful spot for a relaxing stroll even if you're not a garden enthusiast.
-Peaceful sitting areas punctuate the grounds, so you can linger and soak up all the scenery, and you can also venture along a wooden boardwalk through mangrove forests and see beautiful views of the bay.
-Botanical highlights include spectacular displays of orchids, as well as bromeliads, bamboo, ferns, cycads, and magnificent old banyan trees that are almost 100 years old.
-Kids love the koi pond and butterfly garden, and the elevated children's rainforest garden, with hanging bridges, a waterfall, an Amazon village, and adventure trail, gives them a treetop-view of the tropical plants.
-After admiring all the botanical beauties, you can shop for souvenirs in the gift shop on-site.
+Fronting Sarasota Bay, the Marie Selby Botanical Gardens is a beautiful spot for a relaxing stroll, even if you're not a garden enthusiast.
+Peaceful sitting areas punctuate the 15-acre grounds, so you can linger and soak up all the scenery.
+You can also venture along a wooden boardwalk through mangrove forests and see beautiful views of the bay.

 Address: 900 S. Palm Ave, Sarasota, Florida